-Girls are provided with opportunities to broaden their experiences on many School trips away from Woldingham.
+Students are provided with opportunities to broaden their experiences on many school trips away from Woldingham.

-Woldingham School regularly takes girls on day trips to conferences, historic sites, activity centres, museums, galleries, London theatres, geographical field centres and Roman remains to support the curriculum.
-Girls take part in regular sporting fixtures, debating competitions and Maths challenges.
-Many girls in Year 9 take part in language exchanges with Sacred Heart schools in France, Germany and Spain.
-Pupils from these schools are accommodated at School and in the homes of host families.
-When Woldingham girls make reciprocal visits, they are accommodated by host families of the pupils.
+Woldingham School regularly takes students on day trips to conferences, historic sites, activity centres, museums, galleries, London theatres, geographical field centres and Roman remains to support the curriculum.
+Students take part in regular sporting fixtures, debating competitions and Maths challenges.
+Many students in Year 9 take part in language exchanges with Sacred Heart schools in France, Germany and Spain.
+Students from these schools are accommodated at School and in the homes of host families.
+When Woldingham students make reciprocal visits, they are accommodated by host families of the students.

 The School provides a weekend programme of activities away from Woldingham.
 A balance of cultural and fun trips is planned at weekends.
-Socials at boys' schools take place on some Saturday nights and there is an effort to have more 'natural ' events such as ten pin bowling, careers fair, jazz night to afford interaction.
-The School runs an active Duke of Edinburgh Award programme from Year 9, involving a range of outdoor activities, services and skills.
+Socials at boys' schools take place on some Friday and Saturday nights and there is an effort to have more 'natural' events such as ten pin bowling, careers fair, jazz night to afford interaction.
+The School runs an active Duke of Edinburgh's Award programme from Year 9, involving a range of outdoor activities, services and skills.